rafalcode/bioinfgloss/README.md

 E

-Effective population size:
+* Effective population size:
 Simply put: the number of individuals that achieve reproductive success in a population.

-Evolution:
+* Evolution:
+The manner in which change comes about in biological species over long periods of time.
+Note that it is not simply "mere change" because that could be chaotic, after all.
+There is clearly some organization to evolution, which necessarily must be self-organization if we want to exclude any external beings.
+Evolution can also be said to take place in non-biological entities too, like rounded pebbles on the shore (but never spherical, why not?
+Discuss.) and the meandering of rivers.
+Events occur within other events, and so are circumscribed by them

+G

+* Gene regulation:
+This if often called upon to explain phenomena which occur outside of the instructions provided by an individual''s exome.

+* Genotype:
+The particular genetic sequence that an individual can be made up of.
+If there is only a single copy, then the individual is haploid, and only gener regulation can get int he way of

+* Genotyping:
+Here we have the verbal equivalent of the word gento

 I

 * Infinite sites model:
 A term that dates from pre-sequencing days, which officially is defined as "Each gene is made of a sequence of sites, and each time a mutation occurs, it affects a site that was previously unaffected".
 Essentially this means that the number of mutations will be at least the number of sites affected, and never less.
 In other words, given a time period, mutations will not hit the same site twice (or more times) ever.
 And, in further words it means that each mutation will have its own site, and therefore mutation sites are unique.
-Itäs one of the common simplifcations that are often used, similar to, say, the random mating assumption.
+It's one of the common simplifications that are often used, similar to, say, the random mating assumption.
+So it's meant to make your life easier, but, if you don't understand what it means, it won't do.
+The naming of this term is not very apparent, but it must be remembered that by "model" we probably mean a mutation model, and the opened-ended nature of this assumption means that the mutations can be infinite.
+That's more or less it!

 * Insert (of paired short reads)
 As part of the sequencing technology, fragments of DNA yield two short reads, one from either end.
 The insert, or also insert size, is the difference between the ends of both reads.
 So if the reads are 90bp, and the insert size is 200bp, you can assume that the fragment was 380bp long.